-To the south of the area there is an area of pastoral wetland, with the proximity of Weston-super- Mare manifested in ponies replacing the usual cattle grazing at least in the area close to the village of Uphill.
+To the south of the area there is an area of pastoral wetland, with the proximity of Weston-super-Mare manifested in the llamas and ponies replacing the usual cattle grazing at least in the area close to the village of Uphill.
 Locally fences have replaced traditional field boundaries.